Santroller/Santroller/wiring_guides/wii.md

 - Supplies for specific features
   - Tilt
+    - Any of the following options are supported
       - A Tilt Switch
         - The tool supports using basic digital tilt switches (somtimes called a mercury or ball tilt switch)
           - I recommend using two tilt sensors in series, as this can help with accidental activations
-      - The tool also supports using analog tilt switches
+      - Analog accelerometer (such as the ADXL335 or the accelerometer on some GH guitars)
-      - The tool also supports using the ADXL345
+      - ADXL345
+      - MPU-6050
+      - LIS3DH

 ```danger
 Be careful that you don't ever provide 5v power to the power pin of a Wii Extension, as they are not designed for this.
 The data pins however are tolerant of 5v, so you can hook these up directly to pins on your microcontroller.